BBN-E/tac-kbp-eal/README.md

 ### Scoring document-level event arguments

  The program `ScoreAgainstERE` can take a `SystemOutputStore2016` and documents in the LDC's ERE format and produce a document-level scores.
-More details will be added soon.

  In the code you will occasionally see references to scoring document-level event arguments by assessment.
-This was done in 2014 and 2015 and the code has been kepy for backwards compatibility.
+This was done in 2014 and 2015 and the code has been kept for backwards compatibility.

 ### Scoring document-level event frames